 Court’s Discretion

 Even if you meet the statutory requirements, the court does not have to grant your petition.
-Because you may only file once every three years, preparing a strong case the first time is critical.
+Because you may only file for gun rights restoration once every three years, preparing a strong case the first time is critical to avoiding a long wait before you can try again.

 For those navigating this process, here are five essential things to remember: